OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/getting_started/platform.rst

 2. Poses a well-defined, but non-trivial control problem.
 3. have precedent in research (Raibert hopper :footcite:`RaibertHopper`, etc).

-For a more extensive explanation of the design decision chosen during the creation of this project view the details :ref:`here <monopod_design>`.
+For a more comprehensive description of the design decisions taken during the creation of this platform please visit :ref:`here <monopod_design>`.

 .. _system_level_diagram: